 Another important factor in DCC Software such as Cinema 4D or Maya is, that they are mainly based on Polygons and not Curves.

-If you have enough Polygons you can make an object look round and smooth, even though it is actually made up of many small flat faces.
+If you have enough Polygons you can make an object look round and smooth, even though it is actually made up of many tiny flat faces.

-CAD Software though is targeted at mathematically precise Forms of content creation.
+CAD Software though is targeted at mathematically precise forms of object creation that are physically possible.
 If you zoom in on a car that was modeled in Solidworks, it will always be smooth, no matter how close you zoom in.
 (Sort of like the difference between Vector Software [CAD] and Pixel-based Software [DCC])

 Content that simulates real-life properties.

-It is of utmost importance that a rocket nozzle on a SpaceX Booster Engine is modeled to an extremely high mathematical precision, otherwise, the Rocket might not last very long after launch.
+It is of utmost importance that e.g. a rocket nozzle on a SpaceX Booster Engine is modeled and can be stress-tested and simulated to an extremely high mathematical degree.

-For the sake of this article let’s name the polygon 3D Software Packages “DCC” (Cinema 4D, Maya, 3dsmax, Blender, ..) and the Precision Software Packages “CAD” (Solidworks, Autocad, Revit, Inventor, SolidEdge …).
+For the sake of this article, I’ll define polygon 3D Software Packages as “DCC” (Cinema 4D, Maya, 3dsmax, Blender, ..) and the Precision Software Packages as “CAD” (Solidworks, Autocad, Revit, Inventor, SolidEdge …).

-CAD Software comes in many forms and Brands, some open source, some crazily expensive.
+CAD Software comes in many forms and from many different Brands, some open-source, some proprietary, and expensive.

-In this Article on building the best PC for CAD Applications, I’ll focus on Autocad, Solidworks, Inventor and Revit, as these are among the most popular CAD Packages you can find.
+In this article on building the best Workstation for CAD Workloads, I’ll focus on Autocad, Solidworks, Inventor, and Revit, as these are among the most popular CAD Packages.